-We made it to The Newport High Limit Room only to find out Pai Gow opened at Noon.
+We reached The Newport High Limit Room only to find out Pai Gow opened at Noon.
 So, we checked out the VIP Lounge for lunch, which was now in the Grand Ballroom.

 The VIP LOUNGE – What’s All the Complaining About?

-It was 11:30, and the VIP Lounge (ballroom) was still serving a buffet breakfast.
+It was 11:30, and the VIP Lounge (ballroom) still served a buffet breakfast.
 From some of the comments I read, I had low expectations.

 Instead, we had good food at five warm stations, various bowls of cereal, and delicious pastries.
 Servers were behind plexiglass as we went through the line ordering our food.
 Portions dished out were plentiful, including a Vegas-sized clump of bacon on Joe’s plate.

 Distancing was very comfortable.
 Large round tables had only four chairs.
 Lots of signage gave visitors directions, and it was very open, spacious, and comfy for the COVID protocol.
 Busy days might feel differently, and weekend nights as well.
-While it felt more like a cafeteria than a luxury lounge, the new area suited its purpose for our crazy times.
+At the same time, it felt more like a cafeteria than a luxury lounge.
+The new area suited its purpose for our crazy times.

 Foxwoods Trip Report Of Joe and Bin’s Excellent Adventure Continues…